prattpi/piprojects4libraries/python3tempmonitoring/README.md

 ## Run the Program

-Go back to the Terminal, and type `cd Desktop` to navigate to directories in your desktop.
+Go back to the Terminal, and type `cd piprojects4libraries/python3tempmonitoring` to navigate to the project in your directories.
 Afterwards, type the following and press enter:

 `python3 temp.py`